BudjakovDmitry/tech/linux/filesystem.md

 ## Important facts about filenames

-- Filenames that begin with a period character are hidden.
+- Filenames that begin with a period character are hidden (_.bashrc_) .
 This only means that `ls` will not list them unless you say `ls -a`.
 - Filenames and commands in Linux are case-sensitive.
 The filenames `File1` and `file1` refer to different files.
 - Do not embed spaces in filenames.
 If you want to represent spaces between words in a